-If you are filing as the derivative applicant child of the principal applicant and your birth certificate is not sufficient to prove you are the principal applicant's child, you must submit a photocopy of your parents' marriage certificate, your adoption certificate, or other proof of your parent-child relationship with the principal applicant.
+If you are filing as the derivative applicant child of the principal applicant and your birth certificate does not show that the principal applicant is your parent, you must submit a photocopy of your parents' marriage certificate, your adoption certificate, or other proof of your parent-child relationship with the principal applicant.
+Refugee derivative applicant children, however, do not need to submit proof of the parent-child relationship with the principal applicant.

-7. Evidence of Continuously Maintaining a Lawful Status Since Entry Into the United States
+7. Evidence of Continuously Maintaining a Lawful Status Since Arrival in the United States

-Anyone applying under the following immigrant categories must submit evidence to show they have continuously maintained lawful immigration status while in the United States and are therefore not barred from adjustment by INA section 245(c)(2): applicants applying under a family-based or employment-based preference category; special immigrant religious workers, Afghan or Iraqi nationals, and international broadcasters; and selectees under the Diversity Visa Lottery program.
+Anyone applying under the following immigrant categories must submit evidence to show they have continuously maintained lawful immigration status while in the United States and are therefore not barred from adjustment by INA section 245(c)(2): applicants applying under a family-based preference category or an employment-based preference category; special immigrant religious workers, Afghan or Iraqi nationals, and international broadcasters; and selectees under the Diversity Visa Lottery program.

-Acceptable evidence may include, but is not limited to:
+Acceptable evidence may include, but is not limited to, copies of the following documents:

-- A. Form I-797 approval notices for all extensions and changes of nonimmigrant status; - B. Form I-94 Arrival-Departure Record, including printouts of paperless I-94 admissions;

-- C. Form I-20, Certificate of Eligibility for Nonimmigrant (F-1) Student Status For Academic and Language Students, or Form I-20, Certificate of Eligibility for Nonimmigrant (M-1) Student Status For Vocational Students, including all pages containing notations by authorized school officials: - D. Form DS-2019 (formerly IAP 66), Certificate of Eligibility for Exchange Visitor (J-1) Status, including all pages containing notations by authorized exchange visitor program officials; or - E. Passport page with an admission or parole stamp (issued by a U.S. immigration officer).
+- A. Form I-797 approval notices for all extensions and changes of nonimmigrant status; - B. Form I-94 Arrival-Departure Record, including printouts of paperless I-94 admissions; - C. Form I-20, Certificate of Eligibility for Nonimmigrant (F-1) Student Status For Academic and Language Students, or Form I-20, Certificate of Eligibility for Nonimmigrant (M-1) Student Status For Vocational Students, including all pages containing notations by authorized school officials; - D. Form DS-2019 (formerly IAP 66), Certificate of Eligibility for Exchange Visitor (J-1) Status, including all pages containing notations by authorized exchange visitor program officials; or - E. Passport page with an admission or parole stamp (issued by a U.S. immigration officer).